Hereditary AngioedemaSymptoms, Doctors, Treatments, Advances & More

 Antihistamines, corticosteroids and other treatments used for idiopathic angioedema and hives (urticaria) do not work well for HAE.
 Epinephrine could be used in life-threatening reactions, although it is unlikely to stop the swelling.
 There are a number of newer FDA-approved treatments for HAE.

-Before these newer medicines became available, androgen medicines such as danazol, were used to reduce the frequency and severity of attacks.
+Before these newer medicines became available, androgen medicines such as danazol, were used to reduce the frequency and severity of the attacks.
 These medicines help the body make more C1 inhibitor.
 However, many women have serious side effects from these medicines.
 They can also not be used in children.

 Once an attack occurs, treatment includes fast administration of specific medicines that stop the attack from worsening and supportive care such as pain relief and fluids given through a vein by an intravenous (IV) line.